flapjack/flapjack-diner/README.md

 {
   :summary => STRING,
   :duration => INTEGER,
-  :check => CHECK_ID,   # one (and only one) of :check or :tag must be provided :tag => TAG_NAME      # :tag will acknowledge all failing checks that this tag is associated with }
+  :check => UUID_STRING,   # one (and only one) of :check or :tag must be provided :tag => UUID_STRING      # :tag will acknowledge all failing checks that this tag is associated with }
 ```